-The third cause of vulnerability in displaced individuals is the lack of place attachment before the disaster.
+The third predictor of low quality of life in displaced individuals is the lack of place attachment before the disaster.
 Place attachment is the degree to which an individual is attached to the place where he/she lives and the extent to which the place is part of his/her identity.
-Those who identify more with the place and the community they lived in before the disaster were more resilient because they were better capable of reducing the negative effect of the displacement.
+Those who identified more with the place and the community they lived in before the disaster were more resilient because they were better capable of reducing the negative effect of the displacement.
 This is probably because they have incorporated the place into their self-schemas and have strengthened their psychological well-being (Scannell & Gifford, 2010).
-Place attachment, therefore would be a sort of protective factor.
+Place attachment can be considered part of the individual's social capital (Ehsan & De Silva, 2015), thus stronger personal bonds with the place and the community might psychologically protect the individuals from negative consequences associated with crises, provided that evacuees are not displaced far away from their places and communities.
+Place attachment therefore, would be a sort of protective factor.